wp-plugins/docu/readme.txt

 = Features =

-* Create Categories and Docs the same way as you create Categories and Posts in WordPress
 * Order Doc Categories and Docs with drag and drop in the admin
 * Docu Sidebar Widget that displays a search form and a list of all categories
 * Flexible template system that allows template overrides in an upgrade safe way